 Prostate cancer affects about 1 in 6 men in the United States.
 When caught early, it can respond very well to treatment, so it is recommended that all men over age 50 get yearly prostate cancer screening.
 Symptoms can include urinary problems, pain in the lower back or hips, and blood in the urine or semen.
 If you or a loved one s diagnosed with prostate cancer, acupuncture and TCM may be helpful in relieving the side effects of treatment and boosting overall health.

 Erectile Dysfunction (ED)

 ED is the inability to sustain an erection suitable for sexual intercourse at least 25% of the time.
 It’s common condition that happens to most men at some time during their lives, but ongoing problems could indicate a more serious issue.
 ED can be caused by conditions such as heart disease, clogged blood vessels, atherosclerosis, or diabetes.
 Other possible causes include medications, stress, depression, and anxiety.
 There are many treatments available, ranging from medications and mechanical devices to surgery.
-Acupuncture can be helpful in boosting and supporting sexual stamina.
+Acupuncture can be helpful for ED related stress and anxiety, enhence help boost and support sexual stamina.

 Most causes of male infertility are related to a low concentration of sperm, or poor quality or movement of sperm.
 Studies have shown that acupuncture can improve sperm production and quality, as well as help increase the chances of success when used in conjunction with Western reproductive technology.
 Acupuncture and TCM can also help both partners deal with the emotional aspects of struggling to conceive.